Page saved! You can go back to this later in your Diabetes and Me Close

 A form of beta cell therapy already exists: islet transplantation.
 Diabetes UK researchers helped pioneer the treatment and led the way for it to be made available on the NHS.

 Islets are clusters of cells in the pancreas.
-Doctors take islets from a donor pancreas and transplant them into the liver of a person with type 1 diabetes, where the transplanted beta cells begin producing insulin.
+Doctors take islets from a donor pancreas and transplant them into the liver of a person with type 1 diabetes, where the transplanted beta cells begin making insulin.

 This can reduce or temporarily eliminate the need for insulin therapy, improve blood sugar levels and protect people from life‑threatening hypos.